Types of Assistance Dogs

 Emotional Support Dog

-An Emotional Support Dog (aka Emotional Support Animal – ESA) is a domestic animal that provides therapeutic support to a disabled or owner through companionship, non-judgmental positive regard, affection, and a focus in life.
-If a doctor determines that a client with a disabling mental illness would benefit from the companionship of an ESA, a doctor may write a letter supporting a request by the client to keep the ESA in “no pets” housing or to travel with the ESA in the cabin of an aircraft.
+An Emotional Support Dog, also known as an Emotional Support Animal (ESA), is a domesticated animal that offers therapeutic support to an individual with a disability through companionship, non-judgmental positive regard, affection, and a sense of purpose in life.
+If a doctor determines that a client with a disabling mental illness would benefit from the presence of an ESA, the doctor can issue a letter supporting the client’s request to keep the ESA in housing designated as “no pets” or to travel with the ESA in the cabin of an aircraft.

-ESAs are not task trained like Service Dogs are.
-In fact, little training at all is required as long as the animal is reasonably well-behaved by pet standards.
-This means the animal is fully housebroken and has no bad habits that would disturb neighbors such as frequent or lengthy episodes of barking.
-The animal should not pose a danger to others or show any aggression.
-There is no requirement for basic commands or mitigating tasks since ESA’s are not generally taken anywhere pets would not ordinarily go without permission (the exception being to fly in the cabin of an aircraft, even if the airline does not ordinarily accept pets).
+ESAs differ from Service Dogs in that they are not trained to perform specific tasks.
+In fact, very little training is required, as long as the animal meets basic behavioral expectations common for pets.
+This entails being fully housebroken and exhibiting no disruptive habits, such as frequent or prolonged episodes of barking, that might disturb neighbors.
+The animal should not pose a threat to others or display aggressive behavior.
+There is no obligation for the animal to respond to basic commands or perform specific tasks, as ESAs are typically not taken to places where pets would not ordinarily be allowed without prior permission, with the exception being air travel in the cabin of an aircraft, even if the airline does not typically accommodate pets.

 Top